 As with any type of broadcast flooring, the finished floor will tend to reflect the surface underneath.
 If the concrete is porous, you will get dry areas and patchiness; if you have a divot, there will be a low spot; if there are hills and valleys, the floor will look “wavy”.
 Getting the surface smooth, flat and sealed (if required) will give you a much better result when it comes to epoxy flake floors.

-Most installers are used to broadcasting the traditional flakes (6mm and over), but what we’re seeing with the new style of granite or stone-look epoxy flake flooring is that a different technique might be more effective.
+Most installers are used to broadcasting with the traditional 6mm flake flooring, but what we’re seeing with the new style of granite or stone-look epoxy flake flooring is that a different technique might be more effective.

 Because these blends consist of flake from 6mm down to dust, broadcasting with a “chook feeding” motion like you do with 6mm flake can end up with the dust landing first and the larger flakes landing on top.
 This can create an uneven appearance that looks nothing like the stone you’re trying to replicate.